-The event was organised by the lovely Stephanie from Ledigo PR and everything provided at the event was free to the bloggers attending.
+Everything provided at the event was free to the bloggers attending.
 Opinions for the brunch are my own or owned by my fellow bloggers who tried dishes I did not.

 I was greeted at the door by a member of staff who kindly directed me to where the other bloggers were and offered to take my coat.
 There was a choice of tea, coffee or bellinis.
 As I had not had anything to eat or drink prior, I went with the tea.

 The inside of Neighbourhood is quite industrial mixed in with a diner-esque feel from the decorative tube lighting and leather like seats.
 Neighbourhood describes itself as a modern European and US-influenced Manhattan style eatery; I’m not sure how true this is but certain has an eclectic mix.
 I was seated on a bar stool, which is not my usual choice given how short I am, but the seats were very comfortable and had a small backrest which meant I could sit quite comfortably for hours.

 Buttermilk pancakes with whipped cream and chocolate sauce